The Doctoral School of Behavioral Sciences & Humanities is a joint initiative of

 The figure below depicts the different management levels and the people representing these levels.

-All professors in this overview are appointed for four years, starting from academic year 2013-2014, except for Prof. Kris Braekers who joined the management team in 2016.
+All professors in this overview are appointed for four years, starting from academic year 2013-2014, except for Kris Braekers and Robert Malina who joined the management team in 2016 and Steven Van Garsse who joined the management team in 2017.

 The representatives of PhD students and postdocs are appointed for two years (starting from 2015) and are not allowed to participate in discussions about personal matters or individual cases.